TomObungu/physics.md/OCR A Level Physics/Specification/Stars/Spectra.md

 ## Continuous line
 All visible frequencies or wavelengths are present.
 The atoms of a heated solid metal will produce this type of spectrum.

+It is possible to achieve a spectra using a diffraction grating.

 In terms of differentiating the type of metal, the intensities of the the specific frequencies can be differentiated for the different metals.
 ![[Pasted image 20251106161750.png]]
 ## Emission line